gameserverapp/Platform/Documentation/docs/dashboard/game_servers/troubleshooting.md

 - Check the [logs](/dashboard/game_servers/getting_started#logs).
 Look for crashes or errors that mention what is causing your server to crash / stop working.
 - Check [Activities](/dashboard/game_servers/getting_started#activity) for any recent changes and/or Docker startup errors.
 - Use Google to loop up a solution for any errors / crash logs you find.
 - Reach out to the game / mod / plugin developers for any errors you find.
-If there is an error, GSA probably can't do anything about it.
+If there is an error with any of those GSA probably can't do anything about it.

 ### 2. Check the system